 2. Increases Focus

 When you’re faced with a long to-do list, caffeine will save the day.
-Human studies have shown that it supports cognitive function, even
+Human studies have shown that it supports cognitive function, even after a night of poor sleep.
+Attention, reaction time, and overall thinking can all improve thanks to caffeine.4

 3. Relieves Headaches